64032466/f5-agility-labs-waf/docs/class9/module1/lab4.rst

-Lab 4 – Advanced configuration protections using the OWASP Dashboard
+Lab 4 – Advanced configuration using the OWASP Dashboard
 ---------------------------------------------------------------------
 Objective
 ~~~~~~~~~~~

-- Apply some final configurations to protect against the OWASP Top 10
+- Apply some final configurations to protect against the remaining OWASP Top 10

 - Do a final review of the OWASP Compliance Dashboard

-Build additional configuration protections against the OWASP Top 10
+Apply additional protections against the OWASP Top 10
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
 On the OWASP Dashboard, path **Security -> Overview -> OWASP Compliance**.
 Click on the expand arrow next to **A2 Broken Authentication**.
 We still have no Login Enforcement resources.
 Again you can click on the **?** to see more info on Login Enforcement or any other protections.